gammasoft71/Examples_Gtk/README.md

-# wxWidgets Examples
+# Gtk+3 Examples

-Shows how to use wxWidgets controls only by programming code (c++17).
+Shows how to use Gtk3 controls only by programming code (c++17).

 ## Hello World

-["Hello World"](src/HelloWorld/HelloWorld) The classic first application HelloWorld with wxStaticText.
+["Hello World"](src/HelloWorld/HelloWorld) The classic first application HelloWorld with GtkLabel.

 ## Application

-[Application](src/Application/Application) Shows how to create a simple wxWidgets application with wxApp.
+[Application](src/Application/Application) Shows how to create a simple gtk application with GtkApplication.

-[ApplicationAndMain](src/Application/ApplicationAndMain) Shows how to create a wxWidgets application and main method with wxApp.

-[ApplicationAndMain2](src/Application/ApplicationAndMain2) Shows how to create a wxWidgets application and main method with wxApp.

-[ApplicationIcon](src/Application/ApplicationIcon) Shows how to create a wxWidgets application and icon with wxApp.

 ## Common Controls

-[Button](src/CommonControls/Button) Shows how to create a wxWidgets Button and Event Click with wxButton.
+[Button](src/CommonControls/Button) Shows how to create a gtk Button and Event Click with GtkButton.

-[CheckBox](src/CommonControls/CheckBox) Shows how to create a wxWidgets CheckBox with wxCheckBox.
+[CheckBox](src/CommonControls/CheckBox) Shows how to create a gtk CheckBox with GtkCheckBox.

-[CheckedListBox](src/CommonControls/CheckedListBox) Shows how to create a wxWidgets CheckListBox with wxCheckListButton.
+[CheckedListBox](src/CommonControls/CheckedListBox) Shows how to create a gtk CheckListBox with GtkCheckListButton.

-[ComboBox](src/CommonControls/ComboBox) Shows how to create a wxWidgets ComboBox with wxComboBox.
+[ComboBox](src/CommonControls/ComboBox) Shows how to create a gtk ComboBox with GtkComboBox.

-[Control](src/CommonControls/Control) Shows how to create a wxWidgets Control with wwxControl.
+[Control](src/CommonControls/Control) Shows how to create a gtk Control with GTkControl.

-[DateTimePicker](src/CommonControls/DateTimePicker) Shows how to create a wxWidgets DateTimePicker with wxDatePicker.
+[DateTimePicker](src/CommonControls/DateTimePicker) Shows how to create a gtk DateTimePicker with GtkDatePicker.

-[DomainUpDown](src/CommonControls/DomainUpDown) Shows how to create a wxWidgets DomainUpDown with own [wxDomainSpinCtrl](src/CommonControls/DomainUpDown/wxDomainSpinCtrl.h) (wxPanel with wxTextCtrl and wxSpinButton).
+[DomainUpDown](src/CommonControls/DomainUpDown) Shows how to create a gtk DomainUpDown with own [GtkDomainSpinCtrl](src/CommonControls/DomainUpDown/GTkDomainSpinCtrl.h) (GtkPanel with GtkTextCtrl and GtkSpinButton).

-[HScrollBar](src/CommonControls/HScrollBar) Shows how to create a wxWidgets HScrollBar with wxScrollBar.
+[HScrollBar](src/CommonControls/HScrollBar) Shows how to create a gtk HScrollBar with GtkScrollBar.

-[Label](src/CommonControls/Label) Shows how to create a wxWidgets Label with wxStaticText.
+[Label](src/CommonControls/Label) Shows how to create a gtk Label with GtkStaticText.

-[LinkLabel](src/CommonControls/LinkLabel) Shows how to create a wxWidgets LinkLabel with wxHyperLinkCtrl.
+[LinkLabel](src/CommonControls/LinkLabel) Shows how to create a gtk LinkLabel with GtkHyperLinkCtrl.

-[ListBox](src/CommonControls/ListBox) Shows how to create a wxWidgets ListBox with wxListBox.
+[ListBox](src/CommonControls/ListBox) Shows how to create a gtk ListBox with GtkListBox.

-[ListView](src/CommonControls/ListView) Shows how to create a wxWidgets ListView with wxListCtrl.
+[ListView](src/CommonControls/ListView) Shows how to create a gtk ListView with GtkListCtrl.

-[MonthCalendar](src/CommonControls/MonthCalendar) Shows how to create a wxWidgets MonthCalendar with wxCalendarCtrl.
+[MonthCalendar](src/CommonControls/MonthCalendar) Shows how to create a gtk MonthCalendar with GtkCalendarCtrl.

-[NotifyIcon](src/CommonControls/NotifyIcon) Shows how to create a wxWidgets NotifyIcon with own [wxNotifyIcon](src/CommonControls/NotifyIcon/wxNotifyIcon.h) (wxTaskBarIcon).
+[NotifyIcon](src/CommonControls/NotifyIcon) Shows how to create a gtk NotifyIcon with own [wxNotifyIcon](src/CommonControls/NotifyIcon/wxNotifyIcon.h) (wxTaskBarIcon).

-[NumericUpDown](src/CommonControls/NumericUpDown) Shows how to create a wxWidgets NumericUpDown with wxSpinCtrl and wxSpinCtrlDouble.
+[NumericUpDown](src/CommonControls/NumericUpDown) Shows how to create a gtk NumericUpDown with GtkSpinCtrl and GtkSpinCtrlDouble.

-[PictureBox](src/CommonControls/PictureBox) Shows how to create a wxWidgets CheckBox with wxStaticBitmap.
+[PictureBox](src/CommonControls/PictureBox) Shows how to create a gtk CheckBox with GtkStaticBitmap.

-[ProgressBar](src/CommonControls/ProgressBar) Shows how to create a wxWidgets ProgressBar with wxGauge.
+[ProgressBar](src/CommonControls/ProgressBar) Shows how to create a gtk ProgressBar with GtkGauge.

-[RadioButton](src/CommonControls/RadioButton) Shows how to create a wxWidgets RadioButton with wxRadioButton.
+[RadioButton](src/CommonControls/RadioButton) Shows how to create a gtk RadioButton with GtkRadioButton.

-[RichTextBox](src/CommonControls/RichTextBox) Shows how to create a wxWidgets RichTextBox with wxRichTextCtrl.
+[RichTextBox](src/CommonControls/RichTextBox) Shows how to create a gtk RichTextBox with GtkRichTextCtrl.

-[TextBox](src/CommonControls/TextBox) Shows how to create a wxWidgets TextBox with wxTextCtrl.
+[TextBox](src/CommonControls/TextBox) Shows how to create a gtk TextBox with GtkTextCtrl.

-[ToolTip](src/CommonControls/ToolTip) Shows how to create a wxWidgets ToolTip with wxRichToolTip.
+[ToolTip](src/CommonControls/ToolTip) Shows how to create a gtk ToolTip with GtkRichToolTip.

-[TrackBar](src/CommonControls/TrackBar) Shows how to create a wxWidgets TrackBar with wxSlider.
+[TrackBar](src/CommonControls/TrackBar) Shows how to create a gtk TrackBar with GtkSlider.

-[TreeView](src/CommonControls/TreeView) Shows how to create a wxWidgets TreeView with wxTreeCtrl.
+[TreeView](src/CommonControls/TreeView) Shows how to create a gtk TreeView with GtkTreeCtrl.

-[VScrollBar](src/CommonControls/VScrollBar) Shows how to create a wxWidgets VScrollBar with wxScrollBar.
+[VScrollBar](src/CommonControls/VScrollBar) Shows how to create a gtk VScrollBar with GtkScrollBar.

-[WebBrowser](src/CommonControls/WebBrowser) Shows how to create a wxWidgets WebBrowser with wxWebView.
+[WebBrowser](src/CommonControls/WebBrowser) Shows how to create a gtk WebBrowser with GtkWebView.

 ## Containers

-[Form](src/Containers/Form) Shows how to create a simple wxWidgets Form with wxFrame.
+[Form](src/Containers/Form) Shows how to create a simple gtk Form with GtkFrame.

-[GroupBox](src/Containers/GroupBox) Shows how to create a simple wxWidgets GroupBox with wxStaticBox.
+[GroupBox](src/Containers/GroupBox) Shows how to create a simple gtk GroupBox with GtkStaticBox.

-[Panel](src/Containers/Panel) Shows how to create a simple wxWidgets Panel with wxPanel.
+[Panel](src/Containers/Panel) Shows how to create a simple gtk Panel with GtkPanel.

-[SplitContainer](src/Containers/SplitContainer) Shows how to create a simple wxWidgets SplitContainer with wxSplitterWindow and wxPanel.
+[SplitContainer](src/Containers/SplitContainer) Shows how to create a simple gtk SplitContainer with GtkSplitterWindow and GtkPanel.

-[TabControl](src/Containers/TabControl) Shows how to create a simple wxWidgets TabControl with TabPages with wxNotebook.
+[TabControl](src/Containers/TabControl) Shows how to create a simple gtk TabControl with TabPages with GtkNotebook.

 ## Menus and toolbars

-[MainMenu](src/MenusAndToolbars/MainMenu) Shows how to create a wxWidgets MainMenu with wxMenu.
+[MainMenu](src/MenusAndToolbars/MainMenu) Shows how to create a gtk MainMenu with GtkMenu.

 ## Components

-[Timer](src/Components/Timer) Shows how to create a simple wxWidgets Timer with wxTimer.
+[Timer](src/Components/Timer) Shows how to create a simple gtk Timer with GtkTimer.

 ## Dialogs

-[ColorDialog](src/Dialogs/ColorDialog) Shows how to create a ColorDialog with wxColourDialog.
+[ColorDialog](src/Dialogs/ColorDialog) Shows how to create a ColorDialog with GtkColourDialog.

-[FolderBrowserDialog](src/Dialogs/FolderBrowserDialog) Shows how to create a FolderBrowserDialog with wxDirDialog.
+[FolderBrowserDialog](src/Dialogs/FolderBrowserDialog) Shows how to create a FolderBrowserDialog with GtkDirDialog.

-[FontDialog](src/Dialogs/FontDialog) Shows how to create a FontDialog with wxFontDialog.
+[FontDialog](src/Dialogs/FontDialog) Shows how to create a FontDialog with GtkFontDialog.

-[MessageBox](src/Dialogs/MessageBox) Shows how to create a MessageBox with wxMessageBox.
+[MessageBox](src/Dialogs/MessageBox) Shows how to create a MessageBox with GtkMessageBox.

 ## Events